brytlao/brytlao.github.io/README.md

 # brytlao.github.io
 This is the repo for my Github-hosted site.
 The site is a collection of projects I've worked on.

+Site template attribution: site_template.txt